Best Of, Itinerary, Japan, Kanto

 From my experience, I do feel that Mount Fuji is easier to spot in the morning before the clouds come.
 During my first trip to Tokyo, I spent 2 days in Hakone in May and got to see Mount Fuji on the second morning.

-Tip: You can view a live cam to see how the weather conditions are in the morning.
+Fuji Live Cam: You can view a live cam that’s dedicated to monitor the view of Mount Fuji from Hakone.
+You can see how the weather conditions are in the morning before you head out.

-At Owakudani, you can also see the black eggs that are boiled using the natural hot springs water.
-The sulfur in the water gave a unique black color to the eggs, but they are just regular chicken eggs and safe to eat.
+At Owakudani, you can also see the black lava eggs that are boiled using the natural hot springs water.
+The sulfur in the water gave a unique black color to the eggs, but aside from that they are just regular chicken eggs and safe to eat.

 Lava eggs at Owakudani